robisatthefunction/java-sdk-lab/README.md

 To trigger a release:

 - Make sure you are on master branch and your local repo is clean.
-- `./gradlew <sub-module>:release`
+- `./gradlew clean release -Prelease.useAutomaticVersion=true`
--- Note: you can only release on a sub-module basis.
-Running release on the entire project will fail.
+-- Note: you can remove the automatic versioning and will prompted as follows.
-- As prompted, pick a release version.
+- Pick a release version.
 By default it's the current version without the -SNAPSHOT suffix.
-- As prompted, pick a new version.
+- Pick a new version.
 By default it's an incremented version with the -SNAPSHOT suffix.

 The version change and git tag is performed automatically.
 A Travis build will also be triggered for the release version automatically.